polish-penguin-dev/Penguins-Kindle-Wiki/Mesquite-WAFs.md

 <description xml:lang="ja">Amazon Kindle&#12473;&#12488;&#12450;</description>
 ```

-This Part Serves To Show WAF Name & Description In Kindle UI.
-It Supports `xml:lang` For Localisation & Can Use Unicode Characters As Shown.
+This part serves to show waf name & description in kindle ui.
+It supports `xml:lang` for localisation & can use unicode characters as shown.

 ### The Payload